port-labs/ocean/docs/framework-guides/docs/framework/advanced-configuration.md

 NO_PROXY=http://127.0.0.1,google.com
 ```

+For more information take a look at the HTTPX [proxy configuration documentation](https://www.python-httpx.org/environment_variables/#proxies).

 ## SSL Environment Configuration

 `SSLKEYLOGFILE`, `SSL_CERT_DIR`, and `SSL_CERT_FILE` are environment variables that control various aspects of SSL (Secure Sockets Layer) communication.